love God with all your heart, mind, and soul and your neighbor as yourself

 Community Outreach

-We recognize the importance of supporting the community outside the walls of our sacred little center.
-Our community projects have included support of the Thomas J. Pappas school, CASS (Central Arizona Shelter Services), children's Christmas projects and more.
-Our newest project is closer to home…
+We recognize the importance of supporting the community.
+Our projects have included support of the Thomas J. Pappas school, CASS (Central Arizona Shelter Services), children's Christmas projects and more.

 The Logos Starfish Project